 So you ended up trying to fix or revive your iPhone 6 in isopropyl alcohol and unfortunately your phone still seems to be experiencing issues and a part or parts of your phone seem to be malfunctioning.

 The following is a list of common problems resulting from liquid or moisture damage and what you might be able to do in order to fix it.

 This is one of the more severe issues that your iPhone 6 can experience after being dropped in water.
-After all you won’t be able to use your mobile phone if it won’t even power on.
+After all, you won’t be able to use your iPhone if it won’t even power on.

 There are a few possible scenarios that might involve the phone not powering on properly.